First published: May 5, 2022

 • Eastern Europe

 Although there is limited information on the health benefits of black cumin, there is evidence that the use of black cumin seed oil might offer certain benefits.
-Here are examples of key research findings on using cumin seed oil as alternative functional medicine:
+Here are examples of key research findings on using cumin seed oil as an alternative functional medicine:

 1. Reducing the blood levels of inflammatory markers, the number of swollen joints, and arthritis symptoms in a rheumatoid arthritis case study